Northstar California is the perfect place to spend a long weekend – whether you’re a skier, a snowboarder, or just there for the view.

 If you get a chance, go this winter.
 They have more snow than they’ve had in YEARS.
 In the 48 hours we were there, they got another 17 inches of fresh snow.
 Seeing the below basketball court really put it in perspective for me!

-If you are a winter sport fan, you’ll especially appreciate Northstar.
+If you are a winter sports fan, you’ll especially appreciate Northstar.
 Most of the trails are groomed each evening, making it a great ride on skis or a board.
 The wide variety of runs are perfect for all skill levels; this is a great spot for families or groups!
 There are super easy greens, blues ranging from easy to more challenging, and plenty of black runs and bowls to play in.
 I loved the more challenging runs off of the Promised Land lift.

 While I’m not skilled enough to participate, there is a terrain park and plenty of trees to play in.